tohuwabohu/puppet-duplicity/README.md

 ## Limitations

-The module has been tested on the following operating systems.
-Testing and patches for other platforms are welcome.
+The module is primarily tested on the most recent Debian and Ubuntu distributions.
+See [.github/workflows/main.yml](.github/workflows/main.yml) for the currently tested versions.

-* Debian 9.0 (Stretch)
-* Debian 10.0 (Buster)
-* Ubuntu 18.04 (Bionic Beaver)
-* Ubuntu 20.04 (Focal Fossa)

 ## Contributing